hasibul-hasan-shuvo/Inventory-Management/doc/README_CODING_GUIDELINES.md

 <ul>
     <li>No hard coded texts should be placed in view.
 All texts must be managed by app localization.</li>
     <li>All styles must be used from theme styles.
 No custom or hardcoded style should be in view.</li>
+    <li>Try to breakdown views as small as possible.
+It makes it easy to maintain and debug.</li>
+    <li>Try to breakdown the functions as small as possible.</li>
 </ul>